tomglinnan/EC2020/index.md

 Welcome to this GitHub page for EC2020 Elements of Econometrics!
-This is where I'll post the notes that I make in the life sessions and any extra material that might help you get your head around the course content
+This is where I'll post the notes that I make in the live sessions and any extra material that might help you get your head around the course content

-## Life Session Material
+## Live Session Material
 * **Session 1:** (Available soon!)

 ## Bonus Resources